ansys/pyconverter-xml2py/doc/source/api/ast_class.rst

 .. currentmodule:: ansys.dita.ast.ast_tree

-The following class are used to create the adequate AST Tree:
+The following classes are used to create the adequate AST Tree:

 .. autosummary::
-   :toctree: _autosummary/
+   :toctree: _autosummary/ast_class

    Element
    ItemizedList